Metered-dose inhaler: Chlorofluorocarbons (CFCs)

-In the early days of MDIs the most commonly used propellants were the chlorofluorocarbons CFC-11, CFC-12 and CFC-114.
+In the early days of MDIs, the most commonly used propellants were the chlorofluorocarbons CFC-11, CFC-12 and CFC-114.

-In 2008 the Food and Drug Administration announced that inhalers using chlorofluorocarbons as a propellant, such as Primatene Mist, could no longer be manufactured or sold as of 2012.
-This followed from the U.S. decision to agree to the 1987 Montreal Protocol on Substances that deplete the ozone layer.
+In 2008, the Food and Drug Administration announced that inhalers using chlorofluorocarbons as a propellant, such as Primatene Mist, could no longer be manufactured or sold as of 2012.
+This followed from U.S. decision to agree to the 1987 Montreal Protocol on Substances that deplete the ozone layer.

 Hydrofluorocarbons

-CFC propellants have been replaced by hydrofluorocarbon propellants.
-Concerns about the use of hydrofluorocarbon propellants have however since arisen since these compounds are potent greenhouse gases; propellant released during the use of a single inhaler results in a greenhouse footprint equivalent to greenhouse gases released during a 180-mile car journey.
+Hydrofluorocarbon propellants have replaced CFC propellants.
+Concerns about the use of hydrofluorocarbon propellants have, however, since arisen since these compounds are potent greenhouse gases; propellants released during the use of a single inhaler result in a greenhouse footprint equivalent to greenhouse gases released during a 180-mile car journey.

+Low GWP alternatives

+New lower GWP propellants have been identified that can be used in MDIs, HFA-152a and HFO-1234ze(E).
+In 2025, the first inhaler using HFO-1234ze(E) was approved in the United Kingdom, for the treatment of COPD with Trixeo inhalers.